-- Advise and assist with forcible entry / breeching: In many cases, the breeching team will have a member of TAC Fire advising on techniques or tools if the entry is outside of a normal residential door.
+- Advise and assist with forcible entry/breaching: In many cases, the breaching team will have a member of TAC Fire advising on techniques or tools if the entry is outside of a normal residential door.
 Firefighters have a strong training background in forcible entry, so this is a natural fit.

 - Provide ground ladder operations: Again under the protection of law enforcement, TAC Fire will position ladders as requested by tactical commanders.
-Firefighters are highly efficient in ground ladder skills, which makes for a quicker and more efficient operations verses training SWAT operators to throw ladders.
+Firefighters are highly efficient in ground ladder skills, which makes for quicker and more efficient operations versus training SWAT operators to throw ladders.

 - Rope rigging for SWAT tactical rappelling operations: LFRA trains for both urban and wilderness rope rescue operations, so applying these skills to providing rigging for tactical rappelling operations was an easy transition for members of the TAC Fire Team.

 - Initiate rapid decontamination and hazmat operations/technician-level support: Having the TAC Fire members respond as a company with an engine allows for rapid gross decontamination operations if a SWAT member were to come into contact with a hazardous material during a tactical situation.